gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-01/index.md

 This will set the account default, but note that the setting is per-user, per-region.
 The commands above should be executed within each region that uses ECS.

-Furthermore, you may also need to run the commands for IAM users that already exist in the account but haven't opted in to the new format.
+Furthermore, you may also need to run the commands for IAM users that already exist in the account but haven&apos;t opted in to the new format.
 To do so, authenticate as the IAM user who will be running Terraform (such as a CI machine user), and use the `put-account-setting` variant of the command within the appropriate regions.
 For example:

 ```